Listen To Our Podcast🎧

 The Post-Decision Problem Banks Actually Face

-This challenge has intensified as AI in trade finance becomes more adaptive.
 As fraudsters use AI to generate synthetic documents and test system boundaries in real time, banks are forced to update detection models more frequently.
-Each update increases the risk of undocumented logic changes unless explainability is built into the system.
+Each update increases the risk of undocumented logic changes unless explainability is built into the system as a governance control.

 Explainability as an Audit and Governance Control